 This is distinguished from other activities whose anti-competitive effects may or may not violate the Act.
 Courts follow the “rule of reason” in these cases to determine if a particular activity was sufficiently anti-competitive to constitute a Sherman Act violation.
 Rule of reason analysis involves a weighing of pro-competitive and anti-competitive effects to decide if an activity unreasonably restrained trade.

-Bid rigging also violates the antitrust laws of many states.
+Bid rigging schemes also violate the antitrust laws of many states.

 Big Rigging Lawsuits